-I completed a Dog Training Diploma with a distinction, then went on to gain a distinction with one of the leading educational organisations in the dog training world.
-As a member of the IMDT I have undergone a rigorous training and assessment process.
+As a qualified dog trainer and member of the IMDT I have undergone a rigorous training and assessment process.
 I continue to expand my knowledge and adhere to a strict code of ethics, meaning that I provide the very best service for you and your dog.
 Using my science, training and animal skills, I constantly endeavour to use up-to-date knowledge combined with reward-based training methods to improve the lives and relationships that people have with their dogs.

 Dogs want nothing more than to fit in and please us but sometimes they need a little extra help understanding what we expect of them, and sometimes we need a little extra help knowing how to show them what we want.

 After all, dogs are mans best friend and we spend many years together, so why not make the most of these years?